hantsy/spring6-sandbox/docs/declarative-rsocket-client.md

 }
 ```

-Run the RSocket server using the `RSocketServer` bean.
+The following is an example of retrieving `RSocketServer` bean from the Spring `ApplicationContext` and starting the RSocket server:

 ```java
 var rSocketServer = context.getBean(RSocketServer.class);
 rSocketServer.bind(TcpServerTransport.create("localhost", 7000))
         .block();
 ```

-If you are using Spring Boot, to run an RSocket application, just need to add `spring-boot-starter-rsocket` and set the transport protocol type and server port in the *application.properties*.
+If you’re using Spring Boot, running an RSocket server is even easier!
+Just add the `spring-boot-starter-rsocket` dependency and configure the transport protocol and port in your `application.properties`:

 ```properties
 spring.rsocket.server.port=7000
 spring.rsocket.server.transport=tcp
 ```

 > [!NOTE]
-> Unlike the general web application, it does not need to serve an HTTP/Web server when using TCP as the transport protocol.
+> Unlike a typical web application, you don’t need to run an HTTP or Web server when using TCP as the RSocket transport.

-Run the application, now the RSocket server is ready to accept client connections.
-Spring provides a simple `RSocketRequester` to simplify the client connection and sending requests.
+Now, your RSocket server is ready to accept client connections.

+## Connecting with RSocketRequester

+Spring provides the `RSocketRequester` to streamline client connections and messaging.

-Define an `RSocketRequester` bean.
+Define an `RSocketRequester` bean as follows:

 ```java
 @Bean